jennyygeng/jennyygeng/README.md

 # 👩🏻‍💻 Hi, I'm Jenny Geng

 I'm a data-driven problem solver with hands-on clinical experience, passionate about leveraging analytics to improve patient care and healthcare operations.
-I am currently completing my **B.S. in Statistics & Data Science** at the University of Arizona, graduating May 2026.
-I will be continuing my studies to pursue a Master's in Healthcare Data Science.
+I am currently completing my **B.S. in Statistics & Data Science** (Minor in Computer Science) at the University of Arizona, graduating May 2026.
+In Fall 2026, I will be joining the University of Southern California (USC) to pursue an M.S. in Healthcare Data Science.

 ### 🔬 What I'm Doing:
-- 🎓 **Building:** An interactive R Shiny dashboard for my Honors Thesis to simulate how patient dropout and missing data impact clinical trial statistical power.
+- Wrapping up my undergraduate degree and preparing for the transition to graduate school.

 ### 💻 Tech Skills
 * **Languages:** R (R Shiny), Python (Pandas), Java, SQL